SoapCode/UCompile/README.md

 ##Main Features
 * Compilation and execution of classless and methodless C# code
 * C# classes compilation
-* Control on namespaces exposed to the code
+* Control on namespaces exposed to the code to restrict its access of resources
-* C# code compilation and execution in separate AppDomain
+* C# code compilation and execution in separate AppDomain to control memory consumption
 * Coroutine compilation and execution
 * Works in build as well as in editor
 * Example project with console-like GUI interface to test it all out